jwestfall45/rust-integer-converter/README.md

 # rust-integer-converter
-A simple application built in Rust to convert an integer value into its binary and hexadecimal representation.
+A simple application built in Rust to print an integer value as its binary and hexadecimal representation.

-This application was created solely as a learning project to explore Rust concepts, including primitives, data types, and other fundamental aspects of the language.
+This application was created solely as a learning project to explore Rust concepts, including Cargo, data types, and other fundamental aspects of the language.

 ## Build
 To compile the package: